 Bundt cakes are one of my favorite types of cake to make because they have a design built right in and you don’t have to worry about decorating them.
 As a trained pastry chef I like to work smarter and not harder, so a bundt cake is always at the top of my list.

 This cinnamon bundt cake is super fluffy yet moist, and has that warm cinnamon flavor all over.
-It’s a perfect cake to make for the holidays but really can be made year round for that holiday feel.
+Between the spiced cake and the cinnamon glaze topping it’s a perfect cake to make for the holidays.

 WHY YOU SHOULD MAKE THIS RECIPE